rticommunity/rticonnextdds-examples/examples/persistent_storage/README.txt

-  - Persistence Service: Persistence Service is a Connext application that saves data samples to transient or permanent storage, so they can be delivered to subscribing applications that join the system at a later time—even if the publishing application has already terminated.
+  - Persistence Service: Persistence Service is a Connext application that saves data samples to transient or permanent storage, so they can be delivered to subscribing applications that join the system at a later time-even if the publishing application has already terminated.

     Persistence Service runs as a separate application; you can run it on the